LIST OF MEDICAL SPECIALISTS

 Pulmonologist: Pulmonologists are specially trained in diseases and conditions of the chest, particularly pneumonia, asthma, tuberculosis, emphysema, and complicated chest infections.

 Pulmonary is considered a branch of internal medicine and is related to intensive care medicine.
-Pulmonologist often involves managing patients who need life support and mechanical ventilation.
+Pulmonologists are often involved in managing patients who need life support and mechanical ventilation.

-Oncologist: A medical Physician that deals with the treatment of cancer.
+Oncologist: A medical Physician who deals with the treatment of cancer.